Skip to Content Facebook Feature Image

 Philipp Raimund, of Germany, celebrates after winning the gold medal in the ski jumping men's normal hill individual at the 2026 Winter Olympics, in Predazzo, Italy, Monday, Feb.
 9, 2026.
 (AP Photo/Evgeniy Maloletka)

-Raimund was ranked sixth in the world coming into his first Olympics, with his best result a fourth place in the world championships in the team event and one win in the World Cup circuit.
+Raimund was ranked sixth in the world coming into his first Olympics.
+His best result was a fourth place in the world championships in the team event and only one win in the World Cup circuit for the mixed team event.

-After the first round, Raimund was in first, Valentin Foubert of France was second and Kristoffer Eriksen Sundal of Norway was third.
+He was first after the opening round, with Valentin Foubert of France in second and Kristoffer Eriksen Sundal of Norway in third.

-But Nikaido then landed at 106.5 meters in his final jump, pumping his fist at the result, followed by Deschwanden and Tomasiak who both reached 107 meters.
+He was then followed by Deschwanden and Tomasiak, who both reached 107 meters.

 Deschwanden was the only veteran of the four, competing in his fourth Olympics.
 His best result was eighth in large hill team event in 2022 in Beijing and sixth in the same event at the 2023 world championships.